CBI arrests Lalu Prasad's 'man Friday' Bhola Yadav in land-for-jobs scam in railways | Law-Order

 He decided to change the seat in 2020 to Hayaghat in the same district, a decision that proved to be costly as he lost the polls.

-The CBI had filed the FIR on May 18 against Prasad, his wife Rabri Devi, daughters Misa Bharti and Hema Yadav, in addition to 12 people who were given jobs in the railway zones of Mumbai, Jabalpur, Kolkata, Jaipur, and Hajipur, the officials said.
+The CBI had filed the FIR on May 18 against Prasad, his wife Rabri Devi and daughters Misa Bharti and Hema Yadav, in addition to 12 people who were given jobs in the railway zones of Mumbai, Jabalpur, Kolkata, Jaipur and Hajipur, the officials said.

 The agency has alleged that land measuring about 1.05 lakh square feet in Patna was acquired by Prasad's family members by making payments to the sellers in cash.